mooxphp/moox/packages/builder/DEVLOG.md

 - [ ] Some of the Blocks are not working as they miss traits, methods ... need to iterate

 - [ ] Now do the packages part, it is well prepared, see below

+- [ ] Require Pint, what about Larastan?

 - [ ] Add more Moox Blocks